 Most of the time such a statement will never be read by those who pull your credit because they are only interested in looking at the numbers representing your score.

-If you do choose to ask for such a statement, you can also ask the credit reporting companies to send the denial statement to everyone who recently received a copy of your report.
+If you do choose to ask for such a statement, you can also ask the credit bureaus to send the denial statement to everyone who recently received a copy of your report.